Stuff that I am or have been doing that I like.

 I played with Inkscape in 2019.
 Inspired by a Youtube speed-fish-drawing video.

 Since 2017 I work on MAC randomization and Privacy Recommendations for IEEE 802 network technologies, among others with Mathieu Cunche and Juan-Carlos Zúñiga (see also).
-The first of those projects solve some pretty tough problems for European SMEs that try to deal with data protection laws, and the second I hope will set the tone for a new era of vertically compatible, open, privacy-friendly internetworks.
+The first of those projects is continuing at the IEEE 802.11 as of now, with the second project feeding into the improvement of security and privacy features at IEEE 802 and beyond.
 See also my HotPETS presentation from 2019.
 I was given a certificate of appreciation for outstanding contributions to the standard IEEE 802E-2020 - IEEE Recommended Practice for Privacy Considerations for IEEE 802(R) Technologies in January 2021.

 In the summer of 2020 I created some comics about my life while in summer confinement in Brussels, Belgium, where I live.
 They are autobiographical and capture some defining or traumatic moments from my life - obviously not all of them, yet.
 You can subscribe via or but don't expect regular updates.
 Validation results from W3C for RSS and Atom.
 Feeds generated by Lars Kiesow's feedgen.